soham901/easenav/README.md

 https://nav.easelabs.in (demo)

-- Plug into your app and let users personalize navigation.
+- Plug into your app and let users personalize navigation (locally sync)

 ### What It Is